nikodallanoce/SistemiOperativi/README.md

 # SistemiOperativi
-Progetto di sistemi operativi nel corso di laurea triennale in informatica @ UniFi
+Progetto di sistemi operativi, A.A.
+2017/2018.
+Corso di laurea triennale in informatica @ UniFi